Nike-Inc/aws-thin-dynamo-node/README.md

  * No `callback`, it only supports returning promises.
  * `ScanLimit` - since `Limit` controls the maximum number of results per scan, `ScanLimit` will stop automatically paging after reaching `ScannedCount` (this is the number of items scanned, not the number of items returned).
 Since `scan` returns as many requests as it can under `Limit`, it is possible to get back more results than `ScanLimit` if the last scan start under the limit and finishes by crossing it.
  * `ItemLimit - Like `ScanLimit` except it stops are `Count` has been reached.

+ # Notes on load time
+Lambdas take time to load code, the more code the more time.
+This cost is the work to parse and JIT, Minifying/Uglifying/Bundling the code does not make an impact.
+Because the CPU size of a lambda is bound to the memory, a 128mb lambda will load slower than a 256mb lambda.
+The CPU parse time has rapidly diminishing returns, and in most cases more than 512mb won't improve things by more than 1-3%.
+Since minifying your code doesn't impact the time it takes to load it the size of your code in KB can only give you a rough idea of how long it will take (The "Core" code in the AWS SDK is ~800kb, the aws-thin-dynamo client is ~30kb).
+Accurate information requires performance profiling.